 - Instant Messenger Information (AIM, Yahoo Messenger, Pidgin, MSN Messenger, Myspace Messenger, Facebook, etc.)

 2) Keep it clean.
-All inappropriate content or language will be caught in our filters and your post will be removed.
+Inappropriate content or language will be caught in our filters and your post will be removed.
 If a user continues to use bad language, their account will be deleted.

-7) Questions: Questions asked on the forums will NOT be answered by the Teen Ink staff.
-If you have a question or suggestions for Teen Ink, please email it directly to firstname.lastname@example.org.
+5) Questions asked on the forums will NOT be answered by the Teen Ink staff.
+If you have a question or suggestions for Teen Ink, email it to firstname.lastname@example.org.

-A: The most likely reason is that something in your post got caught in the “bad word” filter.
+A: The most likely reason is that a term in your post got caught in our filter.
 These posts may be deleted or reviewed by a moderator.
-Therefore, be sure to not use any bad words to be sure your post does not get filtered out.
+To avoid having your posts delayed or deleted, avoid using potentially offensive words.

-A: Teen Ink is only for teens age 13-19.
-Our rules are to maintain the integrity and quality of the website and to only have content that is appropriate for teenagers.
+A: Teen Ink is for teens age 13-19.
+Our rules are to maintain the integrity and quality of the website and to create an environment that is appropriate for teenagers.

-A: Forum posts will not be considered for publication in the magazine.
-Instead, you can submit your work for publication consideration here.
-However, the forums can be a great tool for fine-tuning your work before you submit it to Teen Ink.
-We highly recommend that you use the forums to get feedback and opinions before submitting to Teen Ink.
+A: Forum posts are not considered for publication in the magazine.
+You must submit your work for publication consideration here.
+However, the forums can be a tool for fine-tuning your work before you submit it.

 A: Direct any questions to the moderators via e-mail: email@example.com

 A: Yes, within reason.
 Our goal is to have the forums be a place where everyone is comfortable and able to share on a variety of fronts.
-All comments will be reviewed by a moderator and removed or edited if need be.
-For more specific details, please refer to the user guide (on the other tab of this page).
+Comments may be filtered, reviewed by a moderator, and deleted if necessary.

 A: On the upper right-hand corner of each post there is a warning symbol and a link that says “Report Abuse”.
 By clicking this, you help us moderate the forums - and we rely on you to help keep this a safe website for teenagers.